 3. Make your physical prototype

 In the industry, there are two common ways to make a prototype.
 The first is additive manufacturing, also known as rapid prototyping or 3D printing.
 Essentially, using various methods, you build up (add) material into a physical part.
-If you are looking for more explanation, we go over this process in depth in our what is rapid prototyping article.
+For tips on refining your design for 3d printing, check out our how to design for 3d printing article.

 Another method of prototyping is subtractive manufacturing.
 As you may have guessed, this process is the opposite of additive manufacturing.
 In this process, the material is removed (subtracted) from a larger piece to produce parts.
 This process uses various machining methods, and we go over these methods in this what is machining article.